 The pm.execution.setNextRequest()

-function always runs at the end of the current request.
-If you put other code blocks anywhere in the pre-request script or post-response script after this function, the code blocks will still run before pm.execution.setNextRequest()
+function always runs at the completion of the current request, regardless of its location in the script.
+If you put code in the pre-request script or post-response script after this function, the code blocks will still run before pm.execution.setNextRequest()

 .